Software industry in Chennai: Special economic zones

 A number of Special Economic Zones (SEZ) projects has emerged along the Grand Southern Trunk Road (NH 45), making it the SEZ corridor of Chennai.
 It includes MEPZ SEZ established in 1984, Mahindra World City, Chennai, Shriram Properties's Gateway SEZ, Estancia SEZ and ETL Infrastructure.

 It is also emerging as a major IT SEZ region with a number of huge investments by Infosys.
 Infosys has set up its largest development center in Mahindra SEZ while India Land Tech Park is developing a massive 500 acre SEZ which is estimated to have 20900000 sqft office space for both IT and Electronics use.
 Shriram The Gateway SEZ, is an integrated township with IT/ITeS SEZ residential and mall, which is also home for IT majors like Accenture, ReDIM Information Systems, later the IT park is expanded to 4.6 million sft in association with Xander Group and EISL is an IT/ITES SEZ by ETL Infrastructure at Chengalpattu on 260 acre is in the process of development.

 Software backend services

 Chennai houses the permanent back office of the World Bank, which is one of the largest buildings owned by the bank outside its headquarters in Washington, D.C.
 The Chennai office, administrative and IT services of the bank, including the bank's software based analytical work in bond valuation which is estimated to be US$100 billion.

 Software as a service

 Chennai has emerged as the "SaaS Capital of India" (SaaS is jargon for "software as a service".
-The SaaS sector in/around Chennai generated $1 billion USD in revenue and employed about 10000 personnel in 2018.
+The SaaS sector in/around Chennai generated US$1 billion in revenue and employed about 10000 personnel in 2018.